JujuAdams/Chatterbox/docs/latest/README.md

 ?> For a full explanation of Yarn's features and syntax, please read the [YarnScript](concept-yarn-script) page.

-## About & Support

-If you'd like to report a bug or suggest a feature, please use the repo's [Issues page](https://github.com/JujuAdams/chatterbox/issues).
-Chatterbox is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.

-Chatterbox is supported for all GameMaker export modules, apart from HTML5.
-You might run into edge cases on platforms that I haven't tested; please [report any bugs](https://github.com/JujuAdams/chatterbox/issues) if and when you find them.

 ## Updating

 Releases go out once in while, typically expedited if there is a serious bug.
 This library uses [semantic versioning](https://semver.org/).
 In short, if the left-most number in the version is increased then this is a "major version increase".
 Major version increases introduce breaking changes and you'll almost certainly have to rewrite some code.
 However, if the middle or right-most number in the version is increased then you probably won't have to rewrite any code.
 For example, moving from `1.1.0` to `2.0.0` is a major version increase but moving from `1.1.0` to `1.2.0` isn't.